 Initially, when I heard about this story, I was pretty disgusted.
 What an idiot Perez Hilton must be, I thought to myself, so obsessed with attacking people that he doesn’t know where to draw the line.
 I’m not a fan of Perez or Miley – they both annoy me in general – but seriously?
 Posting a photo of anybody in a sexual way without their permission is just wrong.
-But as commenters on the blogosphere, and even Perez himself, started firing …
+But as commenters on the blogosphere, …

 Emilie Autumn is an American singer-songwriter, poet and musician.
 The Los Angeles-born musician is also eccentric and label-defying in the best possible way.

 As a young girl, it was Emilie´s dream to become a top-notch violinst.
 At fourteen, she entered the Music Conservatory at Indiana University, but she left after two years because her opinions on individuality in classical music clashed with those of The Powers That Be.
 Emilie contributed backing vocals and violin to Courtney Love and Billy Corgan´s 2003 and 2004 albums, respictively.
 2003 she released a full-length album called Enchant, which was re-released in 2007 and is now available on iTunes.
 Her songs have also been featured on the Saw 3 and Saw 4 soundtracks.
 She has been named one of “14 Artists to Watch” …